The World Is in My Hands

-"The World Is in My Hands" is a song written by Yann Peifer, Manuel Reuter and Andres Ballinas and recorded by German dance act Cascada.
+"The World Is in My Hands" is a song written by Avicii, Martin Garrix, Zedd, Yann Peifer, Manuel Reuter, Ash Pournouri and Andres Ballinas and recorded by German dance act Cascada.
 The track was confirmed as the third and final single taken from their latest compilation album “The Best of Cascada” that was released on digital retailers on March 29, 2013 via Zooland Records.

 The music video was premiered on the Universal Music page on July 19 with the single being released worldwide on August 2.